Are Top College Consultants Worth It?

 The same holds true elsewhere.
 At a 2017 NACAC workshop, Yale’s Director of Admissions revealed that 40% of Yale applicants didn’t even have the grades to be considered—and that’s before their non-academic ratings were even factored in.

-So when a firm compares its admit rate to the “national average,” it’s including tens of thousands of uncompetitive applicants who never had a chance.
-Against that weak baseline, even a firm's 15% admit rate for a college can seem impressive against the college's 5% national admit rate.
-One college consulting firm, for instance, advertises a 27.3% Harvard admit rate and a 7.5x Harvard multiplier—audited by a third-party accounting firm.
-Yet this metric becomes far less impressive when compared to Harvard’s own 70% vs. 0% binary, score-dependent metric.
-That’s why College Zoom's scores students on an admissions evaluation rubric upfront before families commit to additional services.
+So when a firm compares its admit rate to the “national average,” it’s including tens of thousands of uncompetitive applicants who were never viable candidates.
+Against that diluted baseline, even a firm's 15% admit rate for a college can appear noteworthy.
+One college consulting firm, for instance, advertises a 27.3% Harvard admit rate and a 7.5x Harvard multiplier, audited by a third-party accounting firm.
+Yet, this metric implies the firm has a level of influence over students' Harvard admission odds that is disconnected from the reality of Harvard’s own 70% vs. 0% score-dependent evaluation.
+Even if we assume the student's odds were boosted 7.5x, if the student's Harvard evaluation scores weren't unanimously 1 or 2 in every category, the outcome would still be a rejection.
+That’s why College Zoom assesses students using an admissions evaluation rubric upfront, before families commit to additional services.

 📉 Top-Choice Success Rates vs Admit Rate Multipliers